Carson is an iOS and Android junkie. Tinkering with new apps and sites keeps her weekends busy.

 This online marketplace is only starting to make waves among crafters.
 While it isn't popular, Aftcra can prove to be a nice avenue through which you can get your brand name in front of more targeted customers.
 Take note that Aftcra is currently open to sellers in the US only.
 And they're strict about the products they accept.
 The company only accepts handmade products, and anything mass-produced is rejected right away.

 Creating a shop at Aftcra doesn't cost you anything.
-But you will be charged 7% of the total sale price.
-That's a pretty reasonable rate in today's standards.
+But you will be charged a small percentage of the total sale price.
 And if Aftcra manages to attract more buyers, then it could prove to be an excellent alternative to Etsy.

 UncommonGoods works differently from the rest of the sites on this list because it's a closed platform.
 What that means is that they have a rigorous approval process.
 It's not as simple as creating an account, setting up your store, and adding your products.
 UncommonGoods goes the extra mile to ensure that their marketplace only contains the most interesting products for their target customers.